digital assets • market infrastructure • stablecoins • tokenization

 Insider LIFT Awards 2021

-Our marketing and engagement strategy at BtcTurk | PRO earned the platform the 2021 Insider LIFT Award in the category of Highest User Engagement in Mobile Application.
+At BtcTurk | PRO, our mobile engagement and growth work was recognized with the 2021 Insider LIFT Award in the category of Highest User Engagement in Mobile Application.

-User Engagement Brand Strategy Campaigns
+User Engagement Retention Growth Campaigns

 Stablex Launch

-Launch & Acquisition
+Exchange Launch & Market Positioning

 BtcTurk PRO Growth